docker/docs/get-started/part3.md

 any containers.

 Now, re-run `docker container ls -q` to see the deployed instances reconfigured.
-For example, if you scaled up the replicas, more containers are started.
+If you scaled up the replicas, more tasks, and hence, more containers, are started.

 ### Take down the app and the swarm